vsr83/OrbitsGL/README.md

 2. The Earth day and night textures are from the Solar System Scope [website](https://www.solarsystemscope.com/textures/).
 3. The search bar is implemented with [autoComplete.js](https://tarekraafat.github.io/autoComplete.js/#/).
 See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.autoComplete.txt](imports/LICENSE.autoComplete.txt).
 The CSS style file has been modified.
 4. The controllers have been implemented with [dat.gui](https://github.com/dataarts/dat.gui).
 See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.dat.gui.txt](imports/LICENSE.dat.gui.txt).
-5. The SGP4 propagation has been implemented with the [satellite.js](https://github.com/shashwatak/satellite-js).
-See license at [https://github.com/vsr83/OrbitsGL/tree/main/imports/LICENSE.satellite.js.txt](imports/LICENSE.satellite.js.txt).